Rand Show: History

 The show was first held at the Old Wanderers cricket ground in November 1894 by the Witwatersrand Agricultural Society, a society that had formed in March of the same year.
 The second show was opened by Paul Kruger on 13 March 1895, at a venue called Milner Park, which is today the site of the University of the Witwatersrand's West Campus.
 It was held again in 1896 and reestablished subsequent to the end of the Anglo Boer War, in 1907.
 In 1936, the Rand Show was called the Empire Exhibition.

-The eleven-day show was historically an agricultural exhibition for all South Africans where livestock, poultry, yearlings, farm products and equipment were shown and judged with prizes awarded in the form of Gold and Silver medals.
+The eleven-day show was historically an agricultural exhibition for all South Africans where livestock, poultry, yearlings, farm products and equipment were shown and judged with prizes awarded in the form of gold and silver medals.
 In later years it also featured industrial and commercial exhibitions and would eventually attract foreign participants who would exhibit country pavilions.
 Other annual exhibitors included Military Tattoos, the South African Defence Force, the South African Police as well as show-jumping competitions.
 The 1960 show was the site of a failed assassination attempt on Prime Minister Hendrik Verwoerd, by white farmer David Pratt.

+In 1981, the Witwatersrand Agricultural Society decided that it need a larger venue.
+A 51ha site was chosen on Crown Mines property that would be part of a larger 270ha planned National Sport, Recreation, and Exhibition (NASREC) site.
+The venue was built to accommodate at least 150,000 people a day.
+Other items planned for the site included new road connections, railway station and parking.

+The project comprised two phases, the first included 43,322 m2 of exhibition areas, restaurant, toilets, and other facilities while phase two doubled the exhibition space and facilities.
+Architect firm Stucke, Harrison & Partners start the design phase in early 1982.
+Con Roux cleared the area from late 1982, Pipeline Construction repositioned the Rand Water main and LTA Showgrounds Limited won the tender to construct the site.
+The completion date was September 1984, but the projects actual completion date was January 1985.
+Landscaping followed before the planned April 1985 opening.

+The architectural design included a public area consisting of an esplanade with fountains, band area and monorail, surrounded by exhibition halls.
+The halls were interlinked with restaurants, conference centres and toilets.
+The agricultural and equestrian areas had stalls for 2,500 cattle, 550 horses, and stalls for other animals, with a main arena, judging pens, clubhouse, restaurants, and a presidential suite.